macord1/LazorProject/README.md

 Lazor.py is the master code for this project.
 Unit_tests.py is used to make sure the different functions in the master code are returning what is expected.

 Method of solving: After a board is read in, the lazor path(s) is/are calculated.
-All block layout combinations will be collected and tested until the lazor path(s) reach the derired point(s).
+All block layout combinations will be collected and tested until the lazor path(s) reach the desired point(s).

 The final solution will appear in a text file called solution.txt